rloutrel/mozilla-vpn-client/.github/pull_request_template.md

 ## Description

     Thank you for your contribution!
-To help us review your patch please describe:
+To contextualize your changes and help us review the PR please describe:

     * The problem you are fixing or the feature you are implementing

     * How you fixed the problem or implemented the feature

     * Optional: Ramifications, notes to reviewers, questions, etc.

 ## Reference